codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 Codefresh will query the cluster and show its nodes.
 You are now ready to [deploy to Azure kubernetes]({{ site.baseurl }}/docs/getting-started/deployment-to-kubernetes-quick-start-guide/).

+>If you wish for any reason to revoke the granted access from the Azure side, visit [https://account.activedirectory.windowsazure.com/r#/applications](https://account.activedirectory.windowsazure.com/r#/applications) and remove "Codefresh" from the list.

 ## Adding EKS Cluster
 To add an Amazon EKS cluster, you must first create a service account and obtain a token used to manage the integration.